GeoRegionsEcosystem/NASAPrecipitation.jl/docs/src/using/download.md

 ## Required dependencies

 Since we are downloading from NASA's EOSDIS OPeNDAP servers, you are required to perform the following:
-1. You need to register an account with Earthdata
+1. You need to register an account with Earthdata and allow access to the NASA EOSDISC on it.
 2. Create a `.netrc` file with the following information: `machine urs.earthdata.nasa.gov login <your login> password <your password>`
 3. Create a `.dodsrc` file with the following lines: (1) `HTTP.COOKIEJAR=/<home directory>/.urs_cookies` and (2) `HTTP.NETRC=/<home directory>/.netrc`